A Once Fabulous Hotel

 … the Epicenter of Monmouth Beach

-As a once sparse shore area known as “Monmouth Beach” became a privileged resort back in late-1800s times, at the center of the action was the spectacular Monmouth Beach Clubhouse Hotel.
+As a once sparse shore area known as “Monmouth Beach” was becoming a privileged resort back in late-1800s, at the center of the action was the spectacular Monmouth Beach Clubhouse Hotel.
 The fabulous imagery of this now gone facility is one of the hallmarks of Monmouth Beach.

-Situated in the area around Beach Road, River Avenue and Club Circle, the massive structure included parts from the original late-1700s farmhouse built by the Wardell family, who first settled the area in the mid-1600s.
+Situated in the area around Beach Road, River Avenue and Club Circle, the massive structure included parts from the original late-1700s farmhouse built by the Wardell family, who first settled the area in the1660s.

 The exclusive seashore spot — offering cool breezes, warm beaches, and elegant living — was all the rage in its glory days.
-According Monmouth Beach: A Bicentennial Publication, the facility “reigned as a social and cultural center of the area for many years.”
-Matthew and Sarah Houghton bought the clubhouse for $15,000 in 1878 and ran it for many years, hosting at least two U.S. presidents (Benjamin Harrison and William McKinley), the son of another (Robert Lincoln) and a vice president (Garret Hobart).
-U.S. House Speaker Thomas Reed of Maine, a political powerhouse in the 1890s, was also a guest on several occasions.
+According to Monmouth Beach: A Bicentennial Publication, the facility “reigned as a social and cultural center of the area for many years.”
+Matthew Houghton bought the clubhouse operations for $15,000 in 1872 and ran it for a quarter century, hosting at least two US presidents (Benjamin Harrison and William McKinley), the son of another (Robert Lincoln) and a vice president (Garret Hobart).
+US House Speaker Thomas Reed of Maine, a political powerhouse in the 1890s, was also a guest on several occasions.
+The son of a Massachusetts farmer, Houghton died in Sept.ember 1907.